Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awsrds.md

   },
   "steps": [{
     "check_logical_name": "CreateInstance",
-    "description": "This step attempts to create a MySQL RDS instance."
+    "description": "This step attempts to create a MySQL RDS instance.", "timeout_secs": 900
   }, {
     "check_logical_name": "PingInstance",
-    "description": "This step attempts to ping the RDS instance created in a previous step."
+    "description": "This step attempts to ping the RDS instance created in a previous step.", "timeout_secs": 900
   }, {
     "check_logical_name": "DestroyInstance",
-    "description": "This step attempts to destory the RDS instance created in a previous step."
+    "description": "This step attempts to destory the RDS instance created in a previous step.", "timeout_secs": 900
   }]
 }
 ```